Christian Utz, founder MUCA

 Entry free for children aged under 12.

-For groups of 10 or more persons: Reduced price per person (this applies to regular paying guests) For all groups, registration is generally required.
+For groups of 5 or more persons: Reduced price per person (this applies to regular paying guests) For all groups from 10 persons, registration is generally required.

 The MUCA is situated in the heart of Munich, within a walking distance between Marienplatz (6min), Stachus (8min) and Sendlinger Tor (6min).